Sponsored Programs -- Post Award UPPS No. 02.02.02

 01.01 The purpose of this policy is to provide general guidelines for the administration of sponsored programs.
 The Office of Sponsored Programs (OSP) has the authority and responsibility for promulgating policies and procedures related to pre- and post-award activities for sponsored programs.
-This may include UPPS’s, divisional PPS’s, and the Sponsored Programs Administration Handbook.
+This may include UPPSs and divisional PPSs.

 02.01 Sponsored Programs – Externally funded grants and contracts as defined in the following sections.

-02.02 Contract – An agreement between the University and another entity or sponsor to provide an economic benefit for which compensation is paid to the University.
-Both the University and sponsor receive benefit from the contractual relationship.
-There is a written agreement, often negotiated, between the University and sponsor, which is enforceable by law, and creates a quid pro quo relationship between the University and the sponsor.
+02.02 Externally Funded Contract – An agreement between Texas State University and another entity or sponsor to provide an economic benefit for which compensation is paid to the university.
+Both the university and sponsor receive benefit from the contractual relationship.
+There is a written agreement, often negotiated, between the university and sponsor, which is enforceable by law, and creates a quid pro quo relationship between the university and the sponsor.

-02.04 Sub-awards and Subcontracts – A sub-award or subcontract is a contractual agreement with an individual or entity outside of Texas State to perform a significant portion of the scope of work of the award.
-To qualify as a sub-awardee or subcontractor, the work done by the sub-awardee or subcontractor must be integral to the completion of the scope of work of the award (made to the University).
+02.04 Sub-awards and Subcontracts – A contractual agreement with an individual or entity outside of the university to perform a significant portion of the scope of work of the award.
+To qualify as a sub-awardee or subcontractor, the work done by the sub-awardee or subcontractor must be integral to the completion of the scope of work of the award (made to the university).

-02.05 Sponsor – The governmental agency, commercial, or non-profit organization that makes an award directly to Texas State.
+02.05 Sponsor – The governmental agency, commercial, or non-profit organization that makes an award directly to the university.

-02.06 Award Document – The award document is the agreement processed by the sponsor and sent to Texas State specifying the terms under which the program will be conducted.
+02.06 Award Document – The agreement processed by the sponsor and sent to the university specifying the terms under which the program will be conducted.

 02.07 Principal Investigator (PI) –The individual responsible for the research or other activity described in the proposal for a sponsored program.